-In addition to the libraries of Prof. Benjamin and Dr. Eilat Mazar, we acquired another 4,000 archaeology- and history-related books and research materials The Armstrong Institute of Biblical Archaeology in Jerusalem, Israel from Hebrew University in Jerusalem.
+In addition to the libraries of Prof. Benjamin and Dr. Eilat Mazar, we acquired another 4,000 archaeology- and history-related books and research materials from Hebrew University in Jerusalem.
 We are grateful to Hebrew University for these books and for their encouragement and support generally.